brevzin/cpp_proposals/2996_reflection/reflection.md

 consteval bool has_complete_definition(info r);
 ```

 [#]{.pnum} Returns: `true` if `r` represents a function, class type, or enumeration type, such that no entities not already declared may be introduced within the scope of the entity represented by `r`.
+Otherwise, `true` if `r` represents a variable whose definition is reachable from some point in the evaluation context.
 Otherwise `false`.

 ```cpp
 consteval bool is_namespace(info r);